smic/Deform2D/README.md

-# Deform2D is an interactive demo program which implements the As-Rigid-As-Possible Shape Manipulation
+# As-Rigid-As-Possible Shape Manipulation

-The technique described in:
+Deform2D is an interactive demo program which implements the As-Rigid-As-Possible Shape Manipulation using the technique described in:

 As-rigid-as-possible shape manipulation.
 Takeo Igarashi, Tomer Moscovich, John F. Hughes.
 ACM Transactions on Graphics, 24(3), July 2005, pp. 1134-1141.